 Upon exchanging contracts, you'll need to pay your deposit.
 If you exchange on your new house and your current house, you can use the deposit you're paid for your current house towards the new one.

 There's also costs such as stamp duty to bear in mind.
-Often you can merge this with your mortgage borrowing, but if you want to pay it outright it's another cost to prepare to have upfront.
+Often you can merge this with your house repayments borrowing, but if you want to pay it outright it's another cost to prepare to have upfront.

-A mortgage adviser will help you in re-mortgaging or porting your mortgage (transferring your mortgage to the new house).
+A house repayments adviser will help you in re-mortgaging or porting your house repayments (transferring your house repayments to the new house).

 If you're going down the traditional route, you'll need to find a decent estate agent.
 If you're part of a chain, the average sale completion time is 6 months according to Zoopla.
 If you aren't part of a chain, you could complete in 6-12 weeks once you've found a buyer.